Get ready to travel your way around the continent with your stomach and discover the best Asian cookbooks from Japan, to Korea, Vietnam, and India.

 The history and culture you learn from African and Asian cookbooks is almost always worth the price and I often find them better for digging into the culture than many travelogues.

 Here, I’ve tried to pick some of the very best Asian cookbooks to get you started with your Asian cooking journey.

 Bear in mind that I’m not covering all of the wonderful and diverse cuisines in Asia, this is a list of my personal favourites which I’ve learned a lot from recently or over the years.

-From a personal standpoint, I don’t buy cookbooks that cover more than one country preferring books that focus on a single country or food type as I learn a lot more — which does make for a very full bookshelf (although I do read cookbooks on my tablet these days for portability!).
-I also generally prefer that the cookbook is written by someone from that country or the cuisine is part of their heritage in some way.
+I generally like to buy cookbooks that cover more than one country preferring books that focus on a single country or food type as I learn a lot more — which does make for a very full bookshelf.

 Below, the fourteen Asian cookbooks have been categorised into: Southeast Asian cookbooks, Indian cookbooks, Korean cookbooks, Japanese cookbooks, Chinese cookbooks, and a few others that don’t fit neatly into a single category.

 We love using Sous Chef for buying our cooking ingredients.
 From staples like noodles and rice, to harder to find specialties.
 You can find everything you need here.
 We can also offer ten pounds off your first purchase with this link.

 Here are two cookbooks from Southeast Asia: one all about traditional Indonesian cooking, and another about foods and meals from Vietnam.

 Coconut & Sambal: Recipes from my Indonesian Kitchen

 The gorgeous cover is admittedly what initially drew us in to this exceptional Asian cookbook.
 Indonesia is somewhere we’ve always wanted to visit and we’ve always found Indonesian food to be a delight for the senses.